Russia threatens to end grain deal with Ukraine - ExBulletin

 Russia threatens to end grain deal with Ukraine

-“If there is no further progress in removing barriers to the export of Russian fertilizers and grain, we will consider the need for this agreement,” Lavrov told a press conference in Ankara, the Turkish capital, alongside his counterpart Mevlut Cavusoglu.
+“If there is no further progress in removing obstacles to the export of Russian fertilizers and grain, we will consider the need for this agreement,” Lavrov told a press conference in Ankara, the Turkish capital, alongside its counterpart, Mevlut Cavusoglu.

-The agreement has so far enabled the export of more than 27 million tons of cereals and agricultural products.
+The agreement has so far enabled the export of more than 27 million tonnes of grain and agricultural products.

 It has been renewed twice.
 When it was extended in March, Russia said it would be valid for 60 days instead of the original agreement’s 120 days.

-Moscow complains that its part of the deal, promising the right to export fertilizers, is not being fulfilled.
+Moscow complains that its part of the agreement, promising the right to export fertilizers, is not respected.

 Turkey is pushing for a 120-day extension despite acknowledging the deal has not been fully implemented.